diaskevin/10_COMMUNITY-LEARNING/README.md

    	Tools Tips (IDE)
    	Class Tuition
     	Support Paid on a one-to-one basis

+The fourth objective of this chapter is to explore 'central management'of a test run on a remote DevOps ephemeral agent:
+	Central Reporting
+ 	Local Logs
 ----------------------------------------------------------------------------------------------------------------------------------------------
 CH01
 WIP    Verify use of IntelliJ TIPS to 'write CH01 statement that are of a syntactically correct construct'